davidlacedonia/javascript/types_and_grammar/coercion/README.md

 ```

 Both performs and `boolean` test on the first operand.
 If the operand is not already `boolean`, a normal `ToBoolean` coercion occurs.
 For the `||` if `true`, the expression results in the value of the first operand.
 If the test is `false`, results in the second operand.
 Inversely, for the `&&` operand, if `true`, results in the value of the second operand.
 And if `false`, results in the value of the first operand.

-_note: explicit coercion of a `symbol` to a `string` is allowed, but implicit coercion of the same is disallowed and throws an error._

 ## Lose equals == vs strict equals ===